Vistagy

 VISTAGY, Inc. is a business segment within the Siemens Digital Industries Software business unit and is located in Waltham, Massachusetts, USA.
-On December 6, 2011 Siemens closed its acquisition of VISTAGY.
 VISTAGY is a provider of engineering software and services focused on the specific requirements of vertical industries, including aerospace, automotive, marine, and wind energy.
 The company has sales and support offices throughout North and South America, Asia, and Europe.

+Siemens acquired VISTAGY in December 2011.

+History

-VISTAGY was founded by Steve Luby in 1991.
-He serves as the unit's president and CEO.
+VISTAGY was founded by Steve Luby, president and CEO, in 1991.

+Products

 VISTAGY products are fully integrated into commercial 3D computer–aided–design platforms, including Siemens NX, Dassault Systèmes CATIA V4 and V5, and PTC Creo.